 Growing Pains in Childhood - Fact or Fiction?

-The healing power of touch and massage.
+The healing power of touch.
 A fast, reliable remedy for growing pains in children, without resorting to medication!

 The natural approach to growing pains treatment for loving parents.